Oropouche virus disease in the Americas

 During your trip

-The best way to protect yourself when travelling is to prevent insect bites at all times.
+The best way to protect yourself when travelling is to protect yourself from biting midges and mosquitos at all times.

-• Always use an approved insect repellent (bug spray) on exposed skin.
-For best results, read and follow all label directions.
+- Always use an approved insect repellent (bug spray) on exposed skin.
+For best results, read and follow the directions on the label.

-Seek medical care if you develop symptoms similar to those caused by OVD while travelling.
+Seek medical care if you feel sick and develop symptoms similar to those caused by Oropouche virus disease.

 Learn more: